Program Details

 Children will move from one cohort to the next at their own pace and the age-range for the cohorts is set as a guideline and not as a rule.

 When our little babies and toddlers are all grown and ready for preschool, we have a separate location, The Preschool House, for children ages 3 years to the start of kindergarten!
+Our Preschool House can accommodate a maximum of 16 children between the two classrooms: Chickadee, our 3 to 4 year old classroom and Hummingbirds, our 4 to 5 year old classroom.

 ROOM FOR FAMILY TIME

 We encourage families to be involved with their child’s daycare time.
 We love when parents spend lunch with their children and we have an open-door policy when it comes to parents breastfeeding or bottle feeding their babies during a child’s time in care.
 We also coordinate time each month for family gatherings and community-building activities.
-We have adopted the Bruce Starker Arts Park and complete improvement projects with Corvallis Parks and Rec throughout the year.

 NAP TIME